ashinsabu/ashinsabu/README.md

 - Pronouns: he/him
 <div align="justify">

- I'm a Software Developer and work primarily in Java, Microservice Development, Golang, Docker, Kubernetes and Javascript(Typescript, React, Vue) primarily.
-I have industry experience in C(Embedded), Python & MicroPython, Go, Docker, K8s and adjacent tooling, Java, Operating Systems programming and Jenkins CI/CD.
-I have also tinkered with <a href = "https://monkeypoxdetect.firebaseapp.com/" target = "__blank">deploying Neural Networks to the web</a> and App Dev in Flutter.
+ I'm a Software Developer and work primarily in Go and Java.
+I have industry experience in Go, C(Embedded), Python & MicroPython, Go, K8s and adjacent tooling, Java, Operating Systems programming and Jenkins CI/CD.
+I have also tinkered with <a href = "https://monkeypoxdetect.firebaseapp.com/" target = "__blank">deploying Neural Networks to the web</a>.

 I also use this account: https://github.com/ashinsabu3